Cranberry Lake Preserve is a 190-acre park operated by the Westchester County Department of Parks, Recreation and Conservation.

 Since 1967, the park has been a safe haven for animals and plants, including migratory birds, turtles, and dragonflies.
 Within the preserve are a variety of habitats including a four-acre lake, cliffs and scrubland, mixed hardwood forest, vernal pools, and a swamp.
 Visitors can learn about the area's past by following the History Trail to the remains of a 19th-century farmhouse and early 20th-century stone-mining operation.

-The Nature Center offers family-oriented nature programs most weekends and houses a variety of interactive, educational displays.
-Nature programs are offered to the public nearly every weekend.
+The Nature Center offers family-oriented nature programs on weekends and houses a variety of interactive, educational displays and live animals.

 Amenities |